top of page

 What to Wear

-Planning a photo session can be exciting, but it can also be stressful, especially when it comes to picking out outfits for the day.
-The most important thing is to choose outfits that fit your personality and showcase your style.
+Planning a photo session can be exciting, but picking out outfits for the day can be stressful.
+The most important thing is to choose outfits you'll be comfortable in, fit your personality, and showcase your style.

 That being said, there are still some dos and don’ts to keep in mind when planning your wardrobe before your photo shoot.

-• DON’T wear bright red or white shirts, as they often tend to wash out faces, or make it look like you are sunburned.
+• Avoid wearing bright red or white shirts, as they often tend to wash out faces, or make it look like you are sunburned.

 • IF POSSIBLE consider wearing contacts, or glasses that do not automatically tint in sunlight.
 Glasses that turn into sunglasses when outside cover up your beautiful eyes and can be a little distracting.